DCOR-dev/ckanext-dc_view/README.rst

 This extensione implements:

-- A default view for RT-DC (mimetype) resources
+- A default view for DC (mimetype) resources
 - A background job that generates the preview image
 - A background job that uploads preview images to the S3 object store
 - A route that makes the preview image available via